Keyboard shortcuts

 Model names

-powerio.Network is the existing balanced transmission handle. v0.4 also exports powerio.BalancedNetwork as the v1 family name for the same handle.
+powerio.BalancedNetwork is the existing balanced transmission handle. v0.4 also exports powerio.BalancedNetwork as the long term family name for the same handle.
 The old powerio.Case compatibility alias was removed in v0.4.

-For distribution models, use powerio.dist.MulticonductorNetwork or the existing powerio.dist.DistNetwork handle name.
-The old powerio.dist.DistCase alias was removed in v0.4.
+For distribution models, use powerio.dist.MulticonductorNetwork or the existing powerio.dist.MulticonductorNetwork handle name.
+The old powerio.dist.DistCase alias was removed in v0.4. dist_net.graph() returns the collapsed bus and terminal graph as Python data.

 parse_file(path, from_=None) reads network case files (inferred from the extension, or forced with from_); parse_str(text, format) reads in-memory case text.
 Display artifacts are not network cases, so they use the separate display API: